 The Anchorsaway curriculum is not written from a religious or a church perspective, but rather through the eyes of a former agnostic who wanted to build a strong biblical worldview into her four children that would serve as the essential foundation for their faith so that they would not just survive but thrive in their walk with Jesus.

-After becoming a Christ-follower, Nancy Fitzgerald did extensive research not only on Christianity but also many other religious beliefs.
+After becoming a Christ-follower, Nancy Fitzgerald did extensive research on Christianity and many other religious beliefs.
 She was trying to answer questions she had about God and Christianity in particular.
 Is there truth?
 How can one know for sure that Christianity is not a hoax?
 Did Christ really die and rise again and if so, what difference does that make in a life?
 Is Christianity verifiable as well as transformational?
-Such questions led to years of study and a depth of reason based faith that has answered Nancy’s own questions.
+Such questions led to years of study and a depth of reason-based faith that has answered Nancy’s own questions as a skeptic.